producthunt/activerecord-adapter-redshift/README.md

-activerecord7-redshift-adapter
+activerecord-redshift-adapter
 ==============================

-Amazon Redshift adapter for ActiveRecord 7 (Rails 7).
+Amazon Redshift adapter for ActiveRecord 7+ (Rails 7+).
-This is a fork from https://rubygems.org/gems/activerecord7-redshift-adapter hosted on a private Gitlab instance.
+This is a fork from https://github.com/pennylane-hq/activerecord-adapter-redshift, which is a fork from https://rubygems.org/gems/activerecord7-redshift-adapter hosted on a private Gitlab instance.
 It's itself forked the project from https://github.com/kwent/activerecord6-redshift-adapter

 Thanks to the auhors.